 With a change of responsibility, account holders can let another person take ownership of an existing T-Mobile line or account.
 Only the current owner of an account can authorize an ownership transfer.
 It's a good idea for both parties to review the T-Mobile Terms & Conditions before the change of responsibility.
+Please note that you will only able to move a number if it has been active on the current account for 90 days.

 To transfer ownership of a business line or account: